kent28808/sentineltrap-cloud-honeypot/README.md

 - Hardened the Administrator account
 - Disabled the Guest account
 - Secured exposed administrative credentials
-- Run a full malware scan using Windows Defender
+- Ran a full malware scan using Windows Defender
 - Verified that unnecessary remote administrative access was disabled

 #### Recovery Actions